10 Snakes Which Are Easy To Feed In Captivity

 © Wikimedia Commons User: Lucas829 – CC BY-SA 3.0

-A blood python’s wild lifestyle is literally waiting calmly for rodents to appear, and this is simple to replicate in the corner of your living room (ideally in an enclosure).
-Meanwhile, you have the reticulated python, which would be simple to feed, if it wasn’t so huge and required equally huge prey, like deer.
+The blood python’s wild lifestyle simply involves waiting calmly for rodents to appear, and this is simple to replicate in the corner of your living room (ideally in an terrarium).
+Meanwhile, you have the reticulated python, which would be simple to feed, if it wasn’t so huge and required equally huge prey, like deer and pigs.
 A pinkie mouse would be the equivalent of a great white shark swallowing a tadpole.

 4 Four-lined snake